 It is a trend to throw flowers or bursting bubbles at the married couple.
 A professional photographer takes a bunch of photos in front of the church and people hang out for a while.

-Sometimes a couple decides to get married at the Registry Office instead of the church.
+Sometimes a couple decides to get married at the Registry office instead of the church.
 The process is a bit shorter and lasts around 20 to 30 minutes.
-Here is information on how to have a civil wedding.

 After the initial toast by the best man and maid of honor, a couple opens the dance floor with their so-called first dance.
 They usually pick a song that has a special meaning for them.
 Everyone gets emotional and joins the dance floor at the end of the song.